 Resource efficiency approaches are useful too, helping us focus on using less of everything and thus saving money too.

-We want to keep products and materials flowing around the system, ideally without losing ‘value’ for the next cycle.
+Finally, we want to keep products and materials flowing around the system, ideally without losing ‘value’ (and usefulness) for the next cycle.
 High quality, durable products will have resale value for another ‘use cycle’: perhaps by the user (eg on eBay), by a specialist reseller, or by the manufacturer.
 In Japan, Patagonia’s clothing may resell at a much higher price than the ‘new’ version!

-IKEA, noticing that many of its products were for sale on eBay, realised it didn’t undermine this business.
+For example, IKEA noticed that many of its products were for sale on eBay.
+At first, this was a concern, then IKEA realised this didn’t undermine its core business.
 Instead, it helped the original consumer feel confident they could resell the product in the future, and thus reinforced the brand value.
 IKEA decided to support this by providing easy access to commonly used fixings and fasteners, making replacement easy if those small parts are lost during disassembly.